 Cross Bore Safety

-Call or ask your sewer clearing professional to contact Intermountain Gas at 800-548-3679 prior to clearing your sewer line.
+Call Intermountain Gas at 800-548-3679 prior to clearing your sewer line.
 We will promptly arrive to locate and mark our natural gas pipelines, free of charge.

-Never use a sewer clearing machine to clear a line until the obstruction has been identified.
+Never clear a sewer line until the clog has been identified.

-Take action if you notice bubbles rising through standing water or in the toilet bowl or a strong odor of natural gas.
-If these signs are present, immediately stop what you are doing and evacuate the premises (leaving the exit door open).
-From a safe distance, call 911 and Intermountain Gas at 800.548.3679.
+If you notice bubbles rising in the toilet bowl or through standing water, or a strong odor of natural gas, immediately evacuate the premises leaving the exit door open.